seedstack/website/content/docs/overview/distribution.md

 * All components are tested together before the release.
 * The distribution is released 3 times per year with a predictable schedule (April, July and November).
 * The distribution is named after the `YEAR.MONTH` pattern.
+* The distribution contains quick-start project templates.

-# Dependency management
+# Usage

-The most important part of the distribution is the dependency management which guarantees that all SeedStack components are at compatible and well-tested versions.
+The most important aspect of the distribution is the dependency management which guarantees that all SeedStack components are at compatible and well-tested versions.
 To benefit from dependency management in your project, just add the following snippet in your project root POM: